 Mykonos is one of the most popular islands in Greece.
 A whitewashed paradise made of stunning Cycladic views, breathtaking beaches, and endless things to do.
 If this is your first time on the island, check this guide for first-time visitors to discover what to do in Mykonos.

-If you don’t have time to read this whole list, check the great views from Maison Blanche.
-If you prefer a romantic Airbnb in Mykonos, go for this traditional Mykonian House in Mykonos Town.
+Where to stay in Mykonos: Check the great views from Maison Blanche.
+If you prefer a romantic Airbnb, go for this traditional Mykonian House.
 Wanna stay where I’ve stayed?
-No problem!
 Acrogiali Beach Hotel is a great option in Platis Gialos.

 Top-rated tours in Mykonos